curious-containers/cc-server/docs/admin.rst

 Create User Accounts
 ^^^^^^^^^^^^^^^^^^^^

 Users can be created with an interactive script.
-Run the *create_user* script and follow the instructions.
+Run the *cc-create-user* script and follow the instructions.
 The script asks if admin rights should be granted to the user.
 Admin users can query and cancel tasks of other users via the REST API, while standard users only get access to their own tasks.

 .. code-block:: bash

-   python3 scripts/create_user
+   cc-create-user

 Run the Code
 ^^^^^^^^^^^^

-*The following commands assume being inside the cc-server directory.*

-Running the application as specified below will run an insecure and single-threaded flask development server, which is for development and testing purposes only.
-The server will be running on the **internal_port** specified in *config.toml* (e.g. localhost:5000)
+The server will be running on the **port** specified in *config.toml* (e.g. localhost:8000):

 .. code-block:: bash

-   scripts/start_cc_server
+   cc-server

 CC-Server will try to find the *config.toml* automatically.
 It will first look inside the system users home directory